chaeb/DI-MaDSA/ReadME.md

-# DI-MaDSA
+# MaDSA

-This repository is the implementation of the  `DI-MaDSA: Dialogue-inductive Multi-aspect Depression Severity Assessment`.
+This repository is the implementation of the  `MaDSA: Multi-aspect Depression Severity Assessment via Inductive Dialogue System`.